1A-OneAngstrom/SAMSON-Developer-Tutorials/EXYZExporter/README.md

-# EXYZ Importer
+# EXYZ Exporter

-This SAMSON Element demonstrates how to implement an importer on an example of a simple XYZ-importer for files of the following format:
+This SAMSON Element demonstrates how to implement an exporter on an example of a simple XYZ-exporter for files of the following format:

 1. The 1st line: the number of atoms in the file.
 2. The 2nd line: arbitraty header line.